RibirX/Ribir/docs/custom_widget_declare_in_macro.md

     debug: RefCell<Box<dyn Debug>>
   }
   ```
-- `#[declare(convert=custom)]`, implement the filed build by self, implement the same name method for its declarer to accept the initialize type.
-Then implement a `set_declare_xxx` method  for its host type, so it can be updated by the type you want.
-For example
+- `#[declare(convert=custom)]`, implement the filed build by itself, implement the same name method for its declarer to accept the initialize type.
+Then implement a `set_declare_xxx` method for its host type so that it can be updated with the type you want.
+For example:
   ```rust
   #[Derive(Declare)]
   struct Printer {